📢 Last Chance for 4K Enrollment!

 Multilingual learners and parents at Schofield Middle School—let’s get ready for ACCESS testing!

-24 days ago, Schofield Middle School
+about 2 months ago, Schofield Middle School

 ACCESS TESTING FLYER 2025-2026